 by Michael Kuo

-Flesh: Whitish; leathery to woody.
+Flesh: Whitish to slightly yellowish or brownish; leathery to woody.

-Odor: Musty and strong when fresh.
+Odor: Strong and fragrant or sour when fresh.

 This site contains no information about the edibility or toxicity of mushrooms.